jamesecy604/mayai-roo/.github/pull_request_template.md

 <!--
-Thank you for contributing to Roo Code!
+Thank you for contributing to Mayai Code!

 Before submitting your PR, please ensure:
 - It's linked to an approved GitHub Issue.